imagment/Silver-Cplusplus/Functions/findObjects.md

 This function is used to find an object ID with a certain name and a certain number. <br>
 If the number is all_numbers, it returns all objects with that name regardless of the number. <br>

-## Time Complexity
-This function has a time complexity of O(N).
-Where N is the number of objects that exist in the workspace.

 ## Example Usage
 ```cpp
 silver.place("player",5,Vec3(10,10,0));